Mountain Hardwear

 Its labour rating is 'not good enough'.
 Little of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
 It received a score of 21-30% in the 2021 Fashion Transparency Index.
 There is no evidence it implements practices to support diversity and inclusion in its supply chain.
 There is no evidence it ensures payment of a living wage in its supply chain.
 It does not disclose adequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.

-Mountain Hardwear is rated 'Not good enough' overall.
+Mountain Hardwear is rated 'not good enough' overall.

 Last updated March 2022